 What type of space do you need to do CTL?

 A quiet and private room where participants can comfortably stand or sit in a circle.
 It is also necessary to have space so participants can easily talk in pairs, as well as in the larger group.

 What is the ideal group size for CTL?

 15-35 participants is the ideal group size.
 Special accommodations may be possible for large groups on a case by case basis.
 We can do CTL for groups as small as 5 participants.

 My group has done CTL already and enjoyed it.
 Can we do it again?

 Definitely.
 Since the majority of the learning comes from the unique group discussion, participants will gain something new each time they do it.
-If you're interested in learning about other programs that will complement the CTL program, please contact the CTL Coordinator, Karlos Santos-Coy at firstname.lastname@example.org.
+If you're interested in learning about other programs that will complement the CTL program, please contact the CTL Coordinator, Sebastian Muñoz-Medina at OPAL.firstname.lastname@example.org

 I would like to learn more about a particular topic or question that came up in the CTL program.
 Can someone help me?